tomheston/clinical-trial-fragility-robustness./data/README_empirical.md

 ## Notes

-- **Event polarity:** EVENT records the primary outcome name as reported.
-Event direction (favorable vs. unfavorable) was not harmonized in this archive; consult the source trial via DOI.
-- **Zero-cell policy:** Haldane–Anscombe 0.5 continuity correction applied only where required by the specific estimator.
-Not applied to RQ or raw toggle counts.
-- **MFQFI denominator:** n_mod is the arm with fewer events; if tied, the smaller arm — consistent with the Walsh et al. (2014) toggle rule.
+- **MFQFI denominator:** n_mod is the arm with fewer events; if tied, the smaller arm.
-- **PATTERN110:** The clinically problematic pattern of significant + fragile + weak robustness per the p–fr–nb framework (Heston, 2026).
-Null displayed as #NULL! in Excel indicates the pattern is absent.
+- **PATTERN110:** The clinically problematic pattern of significant + fragile + weak robustness.

 ---

 ## Citation

-Heston TF. *A Four-Metric Fragility-Robustness Framework for Binary Clinical Trials.* PhD Dissertation, Global Humanistic University, 2026.
+Heston TF. *A Four-Metric Fragility-Robustness Framework for Binary Clinical Trials.* PhD Dissertation, Global Humanistic University, 2026 [in progress].

 ## License